10 Best Dog-Friendly Beaches in Georgia 2025

 Tidwell Park Beach is one of the many parks around Lake Lanier.
 It’s situated on the eastern side of the town of Cumming.
 The U.S. Army Corps of Engineers controls and maintains all these recreational park beaches.
 The 700-mile park is perfect for enjoying time close to nature.

-The most popular activities here are hiking, picnics, swimming, etc. Fishing from a boat is a popular activity around the park.
+The most popular activities here are hiking, picnicking, swimming, and more.
+Fishing from a boat is a popular activity around the park.
 Tidwell Park Beach is a daytime park like others around Lake Lanier.
 Alcoholic Beverages are prohibited in the park.
 Visitors can face eviction if they possess such items.

 Pet dogs are allowed in this park.
 Entry and parking are free.
 However, tourists must pay $5 to access the boat ramp here.
 The place is becoming a regular holiday spot among locals.